SAP-samples/teched2023-AD161/exercises/Ex11/README.md

 This concludes this hands on.
 In just a few chapters without having to code, you have created an OData service based on CAP and a corresponding UI application based on SAP Fiori elements and you have deployed it to SAP's Business Technology Platform.
 Your application complies to standard designs and comes with a lot of functionality out of the box.

+You can continue to an optional exercise to integrate the application to WorkZone - [Exercise 11](../Ex11/README.md)

 There are a lot of features of the low code perspective in BAS that we haven't covered in this workshop.
 So, for completeness let's have a look what you could have also done on top:
 - Use authentications for different user roles
     - The service in our project is set up that it can be used for any CRUD operation by users that have a user and password for the corresponding BTP sub-account.
 However, this is not always what's wanted.
 While some users might only have read access to our applications others can read and write